-As was true with the Siddur they received at the end of Kitah Alef, the Chumash they receive at the end of Kitah Bet is not a trophy to sit upon a shelf, but a tool to continue the Jewish journey they are just beginning.
-It is our hope and our prayer that the work we have begun together as partners – parents and teachers; home and school – continue in the years ahead to provide our children with Jewish moments of meaning and Jewish experiences of consequence so that they can write the chapters of their lives and that of the Jewish People that they are intended to – uniquely their own, infused by a love of Judaism, informed by Jewish wisdom and aligned with Jewish values.
+That is why, as was true with the Siddur they received at the end of Kitah Alef, the Torah they receive at the end of Kitah Bet is not a trophy to sit upon a shelf, but a tool to continue the Jewish journey they are just beginning.
+It is our hope and our prayer that the work we have begun together as partners – parents and teachers; home and school – continue in the years ahead to provide our children with Jewish moments of meaning and Jewish experiences of consequence so that they can continue to receive and accept Torah in their own unique way, infused by a love of Judaism, informed by Jewish wisdom and aligned with Jewish values.

 Thank you to the parents who have sacrificed in ways known and unknown to give your children the gift of Jewish day school.
-Thank you for your schlepping and your partnership.
+Before COVID-19, we would describe teachers as in loco parentis – teachers who serve as stand-ins for parents at school.
+Well, in this time of distance learning, we can aptly describe parents as in loco teacheris, and thank them for the extraordinary effort that goes into schooling-at-home.
 Thank you for entrusting us with the sacred responsibility of educating your children.
-It not something that we take for granted.
+It is not something that we take for granted.

 Thank you to the teachers who give of their love, their time and their talent each and every day.
 On a day like today, special thanks to Morah Batya who has poured herself into your children and into this day.
 Our teachers play a significant role in shaping our children’s stories and we are grateful for the care they attend to that holy task.

-Thank you to the students who show up each day as authentic selves.
+Thank you to the students who show up each day as their authentic selves, even on Google Meet!
 Your passion and enthusiasm for learning and for Judaism is why we wake up each day at OJCS with a spring in our steps and a smile on our faces.
-We can’t wait to see who you will become!